DevOpsPink/DevOpsPink/README.md

 🐳 Becoming a **Docker Captain** isn’t just a badge — it’s recognition of my mission: making DevOps not just understandable, but empowering.
 I believe anyone can master cloud and containers with the right guidance — and I’m here to provide it.

 💖 I don’t just teach DevOps — I make people *want* to do it.
 I bring clarity to chaos, automate the boring stuff, and make tech a little more human.
 And if that means shaking up the status quo?
 Even better.

+## Featured by Docker on Their Official YouTube Channel

+Some of my developer shorts were picked up and published on Docker’s **official YouTube channel** — sharing real-world tips with thousands of devs.

+🐳 [My Dockerfile Was a Mess Until This](https://youtube.com/shorts/XdS8yRVDFOA) – A quick win with multi-stage builds that made my images faster and cleaner.

 ## Tools I Personally Trust